Ennnm/succinct-cut/README.md

 ## Usage Steps

 1. Sign-in with google
-2. Upload an mp4 video ( max size: 100mb )
+2. Upload a mp4 video ( max size: 100mb )
 3. __Analyze Video__ to start video analysis.
 4. __Clean__ __Video__ when progress bar reaches 50% to start video processing.
-Colored bars will appear below the video to indicate the type of speech (speech, hesitation, pauses) according to the analysis.
-The bar on the right indicates the _cleaned_ version that is used for video processing.
+   *Colored bars will appear below the video to indicate the type of speech (speech, hesitation, pauses) that occurred in the video's timeframe.
+   The bar on the right visualises the cleaned state without hesitations and long pauses.*
 5. __Download__ when progress bar reaches 100%

 <p align="right">(<a href="#top">back to top</a>)</p>